whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Analyzing-Shellcode.md

 00000054  0F05              syscall                           ; Executes the syscall.
 ```

+#### Conclusion (#2 Shellcode)

+Sadly enough, there isn't much to comment, as most of the important explanation has been done through the comments.
+It simply is a shell that binds to port 4444.

 ### Code

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification: [http://securitytube-training.com/online-